kittyschulz/visual_census/README.md

 ## 2. Object Detection on Street-Level Scenes

 The car-type objects were detected in scenes of the [UCF Google Streetview data](https://www.crcv.ucf.edu/data/GMCP_Geolocalization/#Dataset) through the use of a [TF-Hub module](https://www.tensorflow.org/hub/overview) trained to perform object detection.
-Each car-type object detected, with a confidence of at least 25 percent, we run through the image classifier.
+Each car-type object detected, with a confidence of at least 25 percent, is run through the image classifier.

 <p align="center">
 <img align="center" src="/img/obj_detector.png">